bmurrtech/how-to-homelab/how-to_proxmox_hypervisor.md

  - b) edit /etc/default/zfs, set ZFS_INITRD_PRE_MOUNTROOT_SLEEP='4', and then issue a "update-initramfs -k 4.2.6-1-pve -u"

 # ZFS Configuration
+See the [ZFS Proxmox Wiki](https://pve.proxmox.com/wiki/ZFS_on_Linux) for more details and commands.

 #### Creating a ZFS Pool and Cache
 > Note:  RAID0 forces stripped drives to the _smallest_ drive size (i.e. 2TB + 118GB = 118GB storage pool size).